AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/deploy-tab.md

 ![Deploy Log Detail](../../assets/tools/deploy-tab-3.jpg)

-This frame shows the deploy log message summary details that occurred across the selected timeframe.
+The **[!UICONTROL Deploy Log Detail]** frame shows the deploy log message summary details that occurred across the selected timeframe.
 The frame is parsing for the following strings in the deployment logs:

 * ‘%NOTICE: Starting deploy.%') as 'start_dply'
 * '%INFO: Starting scenario(s): scenario/deploy.xml%') as 'start_scenario'